robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > Tiers III and IV attackers are better funded and have a level of expertise and sophistication sufficient to discover new vulnerabilities in systems and to exploit them

 > Tiers V and VI attackers can invest large amounts of money (billions) and time (years) to actually create vulnerabilities in systems, including systems that are otherwise strongly protected.
 Think about this one.
+Most businesses are woefully underprepared to handle such attacks.
+Also, it would be extremely costly to defend against such well-resourced adversaries.

 Higher-tier attackers will use all capabilities available to them to attack a system but will usually try lower-tier exploits first before exposing their most advanced capabilities.
 Thankfully, Tier V and VI level capabilities are today limited to just a few countries such as the *United States, China and Russia*.
 Knowing this, the dominance of any one country in developing mass-market consumer electronic devices and network devices is perceived as a huge threat to the national security of other nations.